Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs

-As a very mild consistency check, we use the \citet{AMIM21L} fits to derive the accretion luminosity \LAkk from the \Ha measurements, and use their inverse relationship to obtain \Bra fluxes from the \LAkk values.
-This yields a range of values, shown as thick crosses in Figure~\ref{Abb:LLinie}, bounded by the integrated line flux of our detailed model.
-This is almost by construction, since the underlying physical model is the same in \citet{AMIM21L}, who used the one-zone predictions of \citet{aoyama18}, as here, where we consider a spatial distribution of emitting patches.
+where $\aHa=0.95$, $\aBra=0.94$, $\bHa=1.61$, and $\bBra=3.32$.
+This approach\footnote{For classical T~Tauri stars (CTTSs), only \citet{Komarova+Fischer2020} provide an $\LBra(\LAkk)$ relationship. \citet{testi25} presented a relationship for Class~I protostars, however not calibrated with UV excess measurements.
+Several works have studied $\LLinie(\LAkk)$ for other lines; recent ones include \citet{rogers24}, \citet{fiorellino25}, and \citet{shridharan26}.}, $\LLinie\rightarrow\LAkk\rightarrow\LBra$, can be used to estimate signal strengths.
+This yields a range of values, shown as thick crosses in Figure~\ref{Abb:LLinie}, extending one order of magnitude below the line flux of our detailed model, down to $\FBra\approx4\times10^{-18}$~erg\,s$^{-1}$\,cm$^{-2}$.
+This agreement is almost by construction, since the underlying physical model is the same in \citet{AMIM21L}, who used the calculations of \citet{aoyama18} for single parameter combinations, as here, where we consider a spatial distribution of emitting patches.
 The agreement is good because the emitting regions are not too optically thick.
-If they were, line saturation would lead to a departure from the fits of \citet{AMIM21L}, \neuYA{also for some lines including \Ha and \Pab, for example.} Our fiducial parameters \neuGDM{place us} in the regime of low preshock densities.
+If they were, line saturation would lead to a departure from the fits of \citet{AMIM21L}, also for some lines including \Ha and \Pab, for example.
+Our fiducial parameters place us in the regime of low preshock densities.